sleemanj/xinha/trac/Documentation/Plugins/UseStrongEm.md

   useStrong::
     When you hit the bold button, insert a <strong> tag.
   twoStageStrong::
     Hit bold on non-bold text should bold (<strong).
 Hitting bold on an already bold text should double-bold (<strong><strong>...).
 Hitting bold on a double bold text should unbold.
-This is how Firefox generally works without `UseStrong`Em plugin, and generally works quite well with modern website designs.
+This is how Firefox generally works without `UseStrongEm` plugin, and generally works quite well with modern website designs.